Melania Trump Wears Black Suit And Itchy Twitter Fingers Sprout For Critics [Opinion]

 That suit “appeared straightforward enough,” suggests the New York Times, but apparently Melania’s attire was “more contentious than it seemed.”
 Many thought Melania looked absolutely stunning, but her choice of clothing fired up a Twitter storm of armchair fashion critics pulling apart her basic black outfit for the evening.

-With all the remarks, including some that were rather mean, you would think that she had adorned herself in something odd, bizarre or gilded in gold, but no, that wasn’t the case at all.
+With all the remarks, including some that were rather mean, you would think that she had adorned herself in something odd, bizarre, or gilded in gold, but no, that wasn’t the case at all.
 Melania was in a black suit, which was belted at the waist and hemmed at a very safe distance from her knee.
 This was nothing glittery, the suit gave off just a slight glimmer from the sequins.

 One of the more unusual complaints comes from actress Alyssa Milano who tweeted that Melania Trump’s outfit cost $10K.
 This sounds a bit hypocritical coming from an actress who has walked many red carpets flanked by celebrities wearing designer creations costing much more than that.
 She herself probably sported expensive attire for one or more of the red carpet events somewhere along in her career.
 Her tweet is seen below.